wdecoster/nanofilt/README.rst

   between calculated read quality and the quality as summarized by albacore this script takes since v1.1.0 optionally also a ``--summary`` argument.
-Using this argument with the sequencing\_summary.txt file from albacore will do the filtering using the quality scores from the summary.
-It's also faster.
+Using this argument with the sequencing_summary.txt file from albacore will do the filtering using the quality scores from the summary.
+It’s also faster.

 INSTALLATION AND UPGRADING:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~